How to Visit Subway Cave, a Lava Tube in Lassen National Forest

 Bring along Flashlight or Battery Operated Lantern

 It’s pitch dark inside the Subway Cave.
-Phone flashlight can help you pass through the lava tube safely, but greatly diminishes your ability to see a lot or take pictures.
-So bring along a flashlight.
+A phone flashlight can help you pass through the lava tube safely, but greatly diminishes your ability to see a lot or take pictures.
+So, bring along a flashlight.
 If you forget one, you can rent it at the Old Station Information Center, located 1/4 mile south of the Subway Cave.

 Put on a Light Jacket